Ahmedsamy270/simple_shell/README.md

-this dirictory connten all the progict files
+this dirictory connten all the project files